In our short guide, we highlight the key characteristics that define a sole trader.

 What is the definition of a sole trader?

 A sole trader is a self-employed person who is also the exclusive owner of a business.
-The individual is entitled to all profits of your business after tax has been paid, and liable for all losses.
+The individual is entitled to all business profits of your business after tax has been paid, and personally responsible for all losses.

 While sole traders are often thought of as a one-man business organisation, it’s important to keep in mind that the term ‘sole trader’ refers to the business structure - not the number of employees.
 While a sole trader trades alone and is self-employed, it doesn’t mean that he or she performs the day-to-day operations alone without hiring employees.

 Sole traders run their own businesses as individuals, which means they can keep all of their profits, and are responsible for all of the losses.
 There are several rules applicable to sole trading, including naming conventions and rules on business operations, including the requirement to register for self assessment tax.

 A sole trader business must register for a self assessment tax return if they earn more than £1,0000 in a single tax year, need to prove that they are self-employed (e.g. in order to claim Tax-Free Childfree or other benefits), or want to make voluntary Class 2 National Insurance payments in order to claim tax allowances and benefits.

 A business owner needs comply with HMRC rules once they register as a sole trader, which includes:

 - maintaining business records and records of expenses